Three day Poldark tour of the oh-so-beautiful south Cornish coast

 Make like an extra by wandering along the harbourside and pop into the Charlestown Shipwreck and Heritage Centre to delve into Cornwall’s smuggling past.

 Make Truro your next stop and discover the real city that inspired Winston Graham.
-In its late 18th and early 19th Century heyday, Truro was a major trading port and although now hard to imagine with its chic shops and bustling city life, the river Fal tidal estuary used to flow through its centre.
+In its late 18th and early 19th Century heyday, Truro was a major trading port, and although now hard to imagine with its chic shops and bustling city life, the river once flowed right through its centre.

-Browse the boutiques and galleries that sit in the shadow of Truro Cathedral, stop for lunch and see the Poldark exhibition at the Royal Cornwall Museum complete with Winston Graham’s handwritten manuscripts and typewriter.
+Browse the boutiques and galleries that sit in the shadow of Truro Cathedral, then stop for lunch in one of the many restaurants.

 From Truro jump aboard the Enterprise Boats classic river trip along the River Fal to Trelissick Garden.
 On the leisurely journey keep an eye out for Turnaware Point on the Roseland side of the estuary which Poldark fans will recognise from series three when it stands in for a French location and hosts some covert landings.